AnandTenneti/SampleProject/README.md

-Using this reference site  <a href="http://uitestingplayground.com/">UI Test Automation Playground</a>, designed and implemented an UI automation framework using WebDriver and Java for the different UI elements provided in different scenarios
-In this reference site <a href="http://uitestingplayground.com/">UI Test Automation Playground</a>,there are different UI automation scenarios provided for which the automation test cases have been written using Selenium WebDriver and Java using Maven as the build tool and TestNG
-**The purpose of this website is to provide a platform for sharpening UI test automation skills.
-Use it to practice with your test automation tool.
-Use it to learn test automation techniques.
-Different automation pitfalls appearing in modern web applications are described and emulated below.**
-**
 It sounds like you're working on a UI automation testing project that involves creating automated scripts using Java and WebDriver (likely Selenium WebDriver).
 If you'd like help with any specific aspect of your project—like writing test scripts, optimizing tests, handling locators, dealing with dynamic elements, or setting up the framework—feel free to ask!

 For example, if you're starting fresh, a basic framework might include: